d20fantasy/d20fantasy.github.io/_posts/portfolio/2019-06-05-custom-notifications-for-non-admins.md

 ![Resulting notification with substituted variables](/assets/img/portfolio/Custom Notifications - Form.png)

-Users can go to a catalog item form (see above) and update the notification that is sent to the user at their own discrection.
-They are even able to use `\{\{variable_name\}\}` in the message body and it will automatically insert the value of the catalog item variable of the same name.
+Users can go to a catalog item form (see above) and update the notification that is sent to the user at their own discretion.
+They are even able to use `variable_name` (wrapped in double curly braces) in the message body and it will automatically insert the value of the catalog item variable of the same name.
 They can .dot-walk down a level, too!

 The final e-mail from the above example looks like this: